Sustainable Development Goal 7

 In the words of former UN Secretary-General Ban Ki-moon, who helped launch Sustainable Energy for All in 2011, “Energy is the golden thread that connects economic growth, increased social equity, and an environment that allows the world to thrive."

-Yet almost one billion people in the world today have no access to electricity, and roughly three times that number use dirty cooking fuels, whose smoke is killing more than four million people a year.
+Yet just under one billion people in the world today have no access to electricity, and roughly three times that number use dirty cooking fuels, whose smoke is killing more than four million people a year.

 Sustainable Development Goal 7 sets out to change these numbers, calling for “affordable, reliable, sustainable and modern energy for all.”
 SDG7 is the foundation for Sustainable Energy for All’s work.